diasGustaavo/ByteCoin/README.md

 # ByteCoin

-An app that shows the Bitcoin (BTC) price in the most used fiat currencies such as USD, GBP, BRL based on [CoinAPI.io](https://www.coinapi.io).
+An app that shows the Bitcoin (BTC) price in the most used fiat currencies such as USD, GBP & BRL based on [CoinAPI.io](https://www.coinapi.io).

 Made with swift storyboards for IOS >= 13, using both Delegation & Model–view–controller design patterns.